-Past research has focused on men’s objectifying behaviors, with little attention to the role that women may also play in enacting objectification of women.
+Past research has focused on men’s objectifying behaviors, with little attention to the role that women may also play in objectifying other women.
 Hill and Fischer (2008) assessed women’s experiences of objectification from men separately from women’s experiences of objectification from women and found that women may be socialized not only to see themselves as objects but perhaps to see other women as objects as well, although this process was not comfirmed to occur during an actual interpersonal interaction.
-Some studies have actually found that women objectify other women to a greater extent than they objectify men (Loughnan et al., 2015a).
+Loughnan et al., (2015a) found that women objectify other women to a greater extent than they objectify men.
 Women have also been found to objectify (dehumanized) sexualized targets presented as images (Puvia & Vaes, 2013), but we know very little about interpersonal sexual objectification among women and what the immediate effects of this objectification might be.
-Objectification has more adverse consequences for women than men (Gervais et al., 2011; Moradi & Huang, 2008; Saguy, Quinn, F Dovidio, & Pratto, 2010), however, if women objectify other women, perhaps even to a stronger degree than they objectify men, this higher dose of objectification might be a detrimental combination.
+We do know that objectification has more adverse consequences for women than men (Gervais et al., 2011; Moradi & Huang, 2008; Saguy, Quinn, F Dovidio, & Pratto, 2010), however, if women objectify other women, perhaps even to a stronger degree than they objectify men, this higher dose of objectification might be a detrimental combination.

 Harsey and Zurbriggen (2020) found that self-objectification was related to the objectification of women to a similar degree for men and women participants (although men scored higher than women on a measure of belief that objectification of women is natural for men).
 Additionally, Strelan and Hargreaves (2005) found that the more women self-objectify, the more they objectify other women.
 Could the process work in the other direction as well, that is, could objectification by a women produce self-objectification, an a similar manner to mixed-gender interactions?